How to Fix Video TDR Failure Error in Windows?

 What is TDR?

 (Timeout, Detection, and Recovery) is abbreviated as TDR.
-It's a feature of the Windows operating system, TDRs enables the operating system to detect that the UI is not responsive.
+It's a feature of the Windows operating system.
+TDRs enable the operating system to detect whether the UI is not responsive.
 The graphics card will stop responding whenever you get this error, and the Windows will stop, trying to correct the driver failure by rebooting the system.
 How does TDR work?
-The image below depicts how TDR works and how you get video TDR failure error.
+The image below depicts how TDR works and how you get video TDR failure errors.

 What causes TDR failure?